Involuntary servitude

-Involuntary servitude or involuntary slavery is a legal and constitutional term for a person laboring against that person's will to benefit another, under some form of coercion, to which it may constitute slavery.
-While laboring to benefit another occurs also in the condition of slavery, involuntary servitude does not necessarily connote the complete lack of freedom experienced in chattel slavery; involuntary servitude may also refer to other forms of unfree labor.
+Involuntary servitude is a legal and constitutional term for a person laboring against that person's will to benefit another, under some form of coercion, to which it may constitute slavery.
+While labouring to benefit another is generally synonymous with the condition of slavery, involuntary servitude does not necessarily connote the complete lack of freedom experienced in chattel slavery; involuntary servitude may also refer to other forms of unfree labour.
 Involuntary servitude is not dependent upon compensation or its amount.
+Prison labour is often referred to as involuntary servitude.
+Prisoners are forced to work for free or for very little money while they carry out their time in the system.

 Jurisdictions

 Malaysia

 The Constitution of Malaysia, Part II, article 6, states: